These are the 13 Longest Flights You Can Take in the World

 ronniechua/Adobe Philippine Air Lines on the Tarmac of Narita Airport

-Here's another route guaranteed to rack up frequent flier miles.
-Philippines Airlines takes you west out of JFK, across North America and then the Pacific Ocean to Manila.
-It clocks in at just under 17 hours.
+The flight clocks in at just under 17 hours.
 You can do the same route with some layovers, but if you're in a hurry, this direct flight is the quickest way to cross 8,520 miles.

-Atlanta to Johanessberg
+Atlanta to Johannesburg

 Skórzewiak/Adobe plane landing in Johannesburg with signboard

-After a hiatus, Delta Airlines resumed these flights in late 2021.
-This transatlantic route takes travelers from Delta's headquarters in Atlanta's Hartsfield-Jackson Airport to Johannesburg OR Tambo Airport.
-It takes 15 hours to travel more than 8,400 miles.
+It takes 15 hours to fly the 8,400-plus miles.
 Once you're in South Africa, you can also hop on a short connector to Cape Town if you want to see more of the country.

 Jeddah to Los Angeles